Canarypox: Structure and replication

 CNPV is an enveloped virus.
 They can be enveloped by double (external enveloped virion- EEV) or single (intracellular mature virion – IMV) membranes.
 These membranes are acquired from the host cell's endoplasmic reticulum (ER) or cell membrane.
 CNPV and other poxviruses are characterised by having exceptionally large physical dimensions, approximately 330 nm×280 nm×200 nm.

 The genome of CNPV is linear and is composed of dsDNA.
 The genome size is approximately 365kbp, and in total, 328 genes have been found.
 The shape of all poxviruses resembles something of a 'rounded brick' and remains determined by the specific envelope around the virus.

 The process which further characterises the poxvirus family is that replication occurs in the cytoplasm and utilises a specific virus-made structure for replication, the 'virosome'.

 Furthermore, gene expression is divided into three phases: early, intermediate and late.
 At each stage specific genes and promoters are expressed.
 The structure and replication of CNPV also characterise other members of the Poxviridae family.
-The vaccinia virus is commonly used as a prototype and can be consulted for further information.